EliLei/cache_tracker/README.md

 MULTI-TEMPLATE TRACKER DRIVEN BY CACHE MANAGER ALGORITHM, TOWARDS MULTI-DISTRACTOR SCENARIOS

-This repository is based on pytracking and Stark. see https://github.com/visionml/pytracking and https://github.com/researchmm/Stark for more help.
+This repository is based on pytracking and Stark.
+See https://github.com/visionml/pytracking and https://github.com/researchmm/Stark for more help.

 # Dataset